How Much Internet Speed Do I Need?

 Up to 25–50 Mbps$34.95–$64.95/mo.

-Data as of 2/1/2022.
+Data as of 7/30/2024.
 Offers and availability may vary by location and are subject to change. *Prices and availability vary by location.
 Installation fees, monthly equipment lease fees, and taxes may apply.
-After 100 GB of High-Speed Data usage, you still have unlimited access to Standard Data, which may result in slower speed. ** Speed may not be available in your area.
-Maximum download/upload speed of up to 940 Mbps via a wired connection.
-Paperless billing required.
-Taxes and fees apply.
-Offer Details Online ONLY: Free Modem Free Install

 You can find fast internet from an internet service provider (ISP) that maintains a network in your area.
 In rural parts of the United States, most ISPs offer DSL, fixed-wireless, or satellite internet, and the fastest speed you’ll get is typically 100 Mbps.